Hmong language: Nouns

+Classifiers

+Classifiers are one of the features recurrently found in languages of Southeast Asia.
+In Hmong, the noun does not directly follow a numeral, and a classifier or an adjective is required to count objects.
+Here are examples from Mong Leeg (Green Hmong):

+Also, classifiers may occur with a noun without any numerals for definite and/or specific reference in Hmong.
+The following examples are again from Green Hmong:

+Moreover, nominal possessive phrases are expressed with a classifier; however, it may be omitted when the referent of the possessed noun is inalienable from the possessor as shown in the following Hmong Daw (White Hmong) phrases:

+Relativization is also expressed with classifiers.

+Although absent in Mandarin Chinese, definite reference by bare classifier constructions are found in Cantonese (Sinitic) and Zhuang (Kra-dai), which is the case for possessive classifier constructions as well.

 Verbs

 Hmong is an isolating language in which most morphemes are monosyllables.
 As a result, verbs are not overtly inflected.
 Tense, aspect, mood, person, number, gender, and case are indicated lexically.

 Serial verb construction

 Hmong verbs can be serialized, with two or more verbs combined in one clause.
 It is common for as many as five verbs to be strung together, sharing the same subject.

 Here is an example from White Hmong: